rachderossi/NLP-Python/README.md

 Python script that reads a JSON file and creates two lists, one with keys and one with values.

 ## words
-Python script that reads a JSON file with words frequencies and built a bar chart of the top 10 words.
+Python script that reads a JSON file with word frequencies and creates a bar graph of the top 10 words.